 When pressed, they are even reported to eat from trashes to their own fecal material.
 But this is not their preferred choice, they will eat these only in scarcity period.

 Nowadays, the trend to tame a rat is increasing day by day.
-People are loving taming such a cute creature and playing with their loyal rat.
+People are loving taming such cute creatures and playing with their loyal rats.
 But when comes to feed, several myths can deteriorate your rat’s health.
 So here we come up with some tips for a rat diet that might help keep your pet happy and healthy as well.

 Best 15 tips for Rat diet

-Given below are the best 15 tips for rat diet:
+Given below are the best 15 tips for a rat diet:

 - Diet change: